Tait (train): Elecrail

 Carriages 486M^{317M}, 381M, 208T and 230D were retained by the then Public Transport Corporation as an operational heritage set, 486M was restored to its original number 317M.
 The heritage set is owned by VicTrack and in the care of Elecrail, a division of Steamrail Victoria.
 Elecrail also restored 470M, 327M and 341T to working order, along with 201BT, 267M, 284M, 427M, 257D, 48G, 1471M (double ended, formerly 471M) and 2CM (stored).

 Due to the lack of door locks and other safety issues, the Tait cars had been banned from operating on the Melbourne rail network between 2004 and 2016.
 Their first run post-ban was on 12 November 2016 between two steam locomotives to provide motive power and air brakes, but with pantographs lowered and no internal lighting provided.
 The special was organised, from the West end, as D^{3}639, 317M, 230D, 208T, 381M and K190, and operated by Steamrail Victoria and V/Line on behalf of the Level Crossing Removal Authority's festivals at Ormond, McKinnon and Bentleigh stations.
 Since then they have been used on a number of suburban trips in the same configuration.
 In April 2019, Steamrail announced that federal funding had been granted to restore the set to electric service by early 2020.
 The funding will be used to reinstate the automatic stopping trip system, provide radios and speedometers for the first time, and restore and upgrade the mechanical and electrical components to modern standards as required.

 The set began testing and driver training in May 2021.
 Car 341T was also used on some of these tests.
 The set had its official re-launch on 8 March 2022, running from Steamrail's depot in Newport to Belgrave via Essendon.

 Other

-Overhead inspection/greaser car 1447M is owned by VicTrack and stored.

 The Mornington Railway has restored 98G to operational condition, being used for children's birthday parties and other private charters.

 Many Tait car bodies were sold privately.
 Several have been converted to railway-themed restaurants, and many others are on private properties.